kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How to generate HA1 value in command line?

-:page_with_curl: Use following command:
+📃 Use following command:

     echo -n 'user:realm:password' | md5sum | awk '{ print $1 }'

 ### How to generate HA1B value in command line?

-:page_with_curl: Use following command:
+📃 Use following command:

     echo -n 'user@realm:realm:password' | md5sum | awk '{ print $1 }'

 ### Kamctl gives an error regarding opening FIFO file, why?

-:page_with_curl: Kamctl couldn't connect to FIFO file for sending MI commands - default FIFO file is **/tmp/kamailio_fifo**.
+📃 Kamctl couldn't connect to FIFO file for sending MI commands - default FIFO file is **/tmp/kamailio_fifo**.

 Check if your configuration loads the mi_fifo module and configures a